cartelgouabou/Full_stacks_ai_course/tools/data_science_toolkit/prometheus-grafana-ml/README.md

 │   ├── step1_running_app/png    # Screenshot to ease the application of the tutorial
 │   ├── ...
 │   └── ...
+├── Dockerfile.app      # Dockerfile for Streamlit app
 ├── .gitignore          # Files/folders to ignore in Git
+├── requirements.txt    # Python dependencies for local setup
 └── README.md           # This guide
 ```

 ---